ruggeri/tech-notes/randos/peripherals/displays.md

   - 7.7MP
 - 3840x2160: called UHD (Ultra HD), 4k, and rarely called 2160p
   - 16:9
-  - This is the native resolution of my current (as of Sept 2023) Dell U2723QE monitor (cost ~$850).
+  - This is the native resolution of my current (as of 2025-03-XX) Dell U2723QE monitor (cost ~$850).
   - In cinema, 4k means 4096x2160 (called DCI 4k).
 In computing, 4k UHD
     is 3840x2160.